Addressing intramolecular vibrational redistribution in a single molecule through pump and probe surface-enhanced vibrational spectroscopy: Theoretical framework

 The first line on the right hand-side in Eq. (\ref{eq:hamiltonian_IR}) describes the energy of the infrared cavity, which is assumed to support a single mode at frequency $\omega_{\textsc{ir}}^{\text{cav}}$, and has Bosonic creation and annihilation operators $\hat{a}_{\textsc{ir}}$ and $\hat{a}_{\textsc{ir}}^{\dagger}$.
 The second line in Eq. (\ref{eq:hamiltonian_IR}) describes the driving of the cavity by the IR light with frequency $\omega_{\textsc{ir}}$ and with strength $\Omega_{\textsc{ir}}(t)\propto \sqrt{I_{\textsc{ir}}}(t)$ with $I_{\textsc{ir}}$ the time-dependent IR illumination intensity.
 The third line stands for the interaction between the electric dipole of the vibration and the cavity electric field in the rotating wave approximation, with coupling strength $g_{\textsc{ir},i}$.

-As in the previous section, the dynamics described by the Hamiltonian in Eq. (\ref{eq:hamiltonian_IR}) can be calculated in the framework of the Lindblad master equation (see Section S1.B of the SI).
+As in the previous section, the dynamics described by the Hamiltonian in Eq. (\ref{eq:hamiltonian_IR}) can be calculated in the framework of the Lindblad master equation (see Section S1.2 of the SI).
 In particular, under continuous-wave illumination $\Omega_{\textsc{ir}}(t)=\Omega_{\textsc{ir}}^{\text{cw}}$, the steady-state vibrational population can be written as:

-where $\langle \hat{b}_i \rangle \propto g_{\textsc{ir},i}^2 I_{\textsc{ir}}$ is the amplitude of the coherent vibrational population induced by the coherent laser pumping.
+where $\langle \hat{b}_i \rangle \propto g_{\textsc{ir},i} \sqrt{I_{\textsc{ir}}}$ is the amplitude of the coherent vibrational population induced by the coherent laser pumping.

-Equation (\ref{eq:vibrational_occupation_steady_state_Ir_pumping}) shows that when $|\langle \hat{b}_i \rangle|^2 > n_i^{th}$, the vibration is driven out-of-equilibrium by the IR pumping.
-Similarly to pumping by Stokes SERS, the induced population also scales linearly with pumping intensity in this situation.
-Yet, here IR pumping drives the vibration into a coherent state.
+Equation (\ref{eq:vibrational_occupation_steady_state_Ir_pumping}) shows that when $|\langle \hat{b}_i \rangle|^2 \gtrsim n_i^{th}$, the vibration is driven out-of-equilibrium by the IR pumping.
+Similar to pumping by Stokes SERS, the induced population also scales linearly with pumping intensity in this situation.
+However, here IR pumping drives the vibration into a coherent state.
 In Section \ref{sec:IR_Raman_CW}, we exploit this pumping mechanism in a pump-and-probe configuration to study signatures of IVR.